Svarvargatan 2, SE-112 49 Stockholm +46 (0)8-651 84 26 info@filmform.com Newsletter MORE

 Austrian Film Museum logo

 Works distributed by Filmform make up most of the two-day screening event “Sweden Images: The Amos Vogel Atlas 20” at the Austrian Film Museum.
 The programme is dedicated to the recently deceased Gunvor Nelson, who is presented by two films, and Staffan Lamm.
 Russelltribunalen (2006) by the latter is the newest film in the programme which chronologically streches back as far as to Reinhold Holtermann’s Stockholmsbilder – experiment (1929).
-Curated by Martin Grennberger and Stefan Ramstedt.
+Curated by Martin Grennberger and Stefan Ramstedt who are in attendance.

 Works distributed by Filmform